quentincloudsnow/automationcenter/AutomationCenter.md

     ![Relative](images/2022-11-03_10-09-28.png)

-    Those widget reports of deployed automations by business, job summaries, cost savings, and time savings.
+    Those widgets report of deployed automations by business, job summaries, cost savings, and time savings.

     ![Relative](images/2022-11-03_10-13-48.png)

+    > The Cost Saving and Time Savings are not showing any data because we do not have the right Demo Data on those lab instances right now.

     > Clicking the Cost savings and Time savings widgets opens the Analytics Hub KPI Details widget in a new tab.
 There is no demo data for it right now.